inesrvoliveira/Robotic-dog/README.md

 ![Robotic-dog](./screenshot/04.png)

 This will run all the agents, first the random, then the greedy, and then the q-learning agent.
 It will run 10 episodes each at the level you selected in the menu and after that will show the graphics with the results.
 We choose to evaluate 3 different variables: steps, score, and time.
-So it will test each one individually and show a graphic for each one too.
+So it will test each one individually and show two different graphics for each one too.

 To run each agent individually, edit `main.py` in the `agents` array: